xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 that your requirements were wrong or incomplete, or your design not the right one.
 :::

-#### A pull request is not a bug report {#a-pull-request-is-not-a-bug-report}

-**If you discover a bug but are not familiar with the code, consider discussing it before investing significant effort in a fix.**

-A proposed fix from a newcomer may address the symptom while missing part of the problem.
-Maintainers may already be aware of the issue, have additional context, or have a preferred direction for addressing it.
-This applies equally, perhaps especially, before setting an AI agent to work on it.

-When in doubt, start by [discussing the problem](#where-to-discuss).

-This is general advice, not a strict rule.

 #### Draft pull requests {#draft-pull-requests}

+In the general case (individual teams may work differently on some repositories), submitting a pull request in the XCP-ng project means "I believe this change is ready to be considered for integration as it is."

-**Use a draft when the pull request is not ready to be merged.**
+A draft pull request can be a way to ask for early feedback while making it obvious that the change is not ready for inclusion yet.

-Two everyday cases: the work is still in progress and you want early feedback, or it is finished but you would like someone to help you proofread it before you submit it to the maintainers.

 Note: not all reviewers watch draft pull requests.
-State explicitly that you need feedback, and consider asking for a real-time discussion.
+We recommend stating explicitly that you need feedback, and considering asking for a real-time discussion if useful.

 When taking a pull request out of draft, add the reviewers (GitHub usually suggests them) and leave a comment saying that it is ready for review.
 The state change on its own is very easy to miss.

-### Preparing the change {#preparing-the-change}

 #### Choose the target repository and branch {#choose-the-target-repository-and-branch}

 See [Git repositories](../../gitrepo) for where the code lives, and [Tags and maintenance branches](../tags-maintenance-branches-in-our-code) for which branch to target.
+Individual repositories may also have their own documentation covering this.

-If this doesn't answer your questions, [reach out](#where-to-discuss).
+If this doesn't answer your questions, feel free to [reach out](#where-to-discuss).

 Regular contributors who have write access to the repositories should create their PR branches directly on the repository rather than in external forks.
 This facilitates running CI checks